camilanamour/camilanamour/README.md

 ### Hey guys :smiling_face_with_three_hearts:

-Motivo da falta de novos conteúdo: Profissional da educação
+Motivo da falta de novos conteúdo: Mudanças na vida

-Atualizando as informações...
+Estarei atualizando as informações sobre mim e os repositórios, mas se divirtam, há muito conteúdo.
 <!--
 **camilanamour/camilanamour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.